-is received.
-The IGRC will conduct the hearing at a set time and place.
+If there is no immediate resolution after you file your complaint, the full IGRC will consider your complaint.
+If a hearing is necessary, it must be held within sixteen calendar days after your complaint is received.
+66 The IGRC will conduct the hearing at a set time and place.
 At the hearing, you, your advisor, anyone the grievance directly affects, or any witnesses, can offer evidence.
 The IGRC will judge the relevance and importance of the evidence offered.
+67